techidaily/site-win11-tips/source/_posts/error-code-0x80242016-stopping-windows-updates.md

 ## 2\.
 Check Your Internet Connection

  If you've encountered this error message, it might be due to an unreliable or slow internet connection.
-Take a moment and[visit a website that lets you check your internet speeds](https://www.makeuseof.com/best-free-websites-test-internet-speed/) .
+Take a moment and [visit a website that lets you check your internet speeds](https://www.makeuseof.com/best-free-websites-test-internet-speed/) .
 Is your speed consistent?
 If not, then try entering another network and check if that solves the issue.

 ## 3\.
 Run the Windows Update Troubleshooter